 I don’t want to gush evil, do you?

 I am a huge believer in the power of therapy.
-It can challenge your viewpoints on the world and help you become a stronger, better version of the person that God created you to be.
+It can help you challenge your viewpoints on the world, tackle your fears and help you become a stronger, better version of the person that God created you to be.

 Jesus is the only opinion that matters.